 INTRODUCTION

-Critically ill patients present a special challenge when dealing with glycemic control, as when correcting hyperglycemia while avoiding hypoglycemia and keeping blood glucose (BG) at optimal levels.
+Critically ill patients present a special challenge when dealing with glycemic control, as they require correcting hyperglycemia while avoiding hypoglycemia and keeping blood glucose (BG) at optimal levels.
 This can have significant repercussions on the prognosis of these patients[1].
-In the last 2 decades there have been a series of studies and added recommendations for glycemic control in the intensive care unit (ICU)[2-5].
-For example, Van den Berghe et al[2,3] conducted a study among patients in the surgical ICU, who were managed with a rigorous glucose control protocol (maintenance of BG between 80-110 mg/dL) vs conventional treatment (infusion of insulin if BG > 215 mg/dL).
-They showed an increased survival rate, and better prognosis and overall decrease in the mortality rate by 34%, sepsis (46%), polyneuropathy (44%), acute kidney injury (41%), and a significant decrease in blood transfusion requirements (50%)[2].
-This particular study elicited some controversies and additional randomized controlled trials were conducted.
-In 2009, the Normoglycemia in Intensive Care Evaluation-Survival Using Glucose Algorithm Regulation (NICE-SUGAR) study revealed an increased mortality rate in those patients that underwent the tight glucose control (TGC) of 81-108 mg/dL, while moderate glucose control target of 140-180 mg/dL was associated with a higher survival rate[6].
+In the last 2 decades there have been a series of studies and added recommendations for glycemic control in the intensive care unit (ICU) setting[2-5].
+For example, Van den Berghe et al[2,3] conducted a study among patients in the surgical ICU, who were managed with a rigorous glucose control protocol (maintenance of BG between 80-110 mg/dL) versus conventional treatment (infusion of insulin if BG > 215 mg/dL).
+They showed an increased survival rate and better prognosis, overall decrease in the mortality rate by 34%, as well as by sepsis (46%), polyneuropathy (44%) acute kidney injury (41%), and a significant decrease in blood transfusion requirements (50%)[2].
+That particular study elicited some controversies, and additional randomized controlled trials were conducted.
+In 2009, the Normoglycemia in Intensive Care Evaluation-Survival Using Glucose Algorithm Regulation study (known by its acronym, NICE-SUGAR) revealed an increased mortality rate in those patients that underwent the tight glucose control (TGC) of 81-108 mg/dL, while moderate glucose control target of 140-180 mg/dL was associated with a higher survival rate[6].
 This multicenter study emphasized the significant risk of hypoglycemic episodes with TGC due its proximity to the lower limit of the BG levels and other similar studies followed[6-8].

-Independently of diabetes mellitus (DM), there are many other clinical scenarios that may cause alterations in BG level among critically ill patients, although diabetics are most susceptible to these alterations[9-11].
+Independent of diabetes mellitus, there are many other clinical scenarios that may cause alterations in BG level among critically ill patients, although diabetics are most susceptible to these alterations[9-11].
 Indeed, critically ill patients are usually admitted to the ICU with stress-induced hyperglycemia (50%-85%)[5,12].
 For that reason, it is important to identify adequate BG monitoring methods.
 Continuous BG monitoring would be ideal but can be complex to interpret and treat.
-Current glucose monitoring devise are rudimentary, and laboratory results may take longer periods of time[13].
+Current glucose monitoring devices are rudimentary, and laboratory results may take longer periods of time[13].
 In this review, we present some aspects regarding the diagnosis, monitoring and management of glycemia in the ICU and discuss some of the newer technological advances that are at the forefront of continuous care of BG.

 Complications

 Hyperglycemia has been an important issue when dealing with glucose control in critically ill patients.
 Krinsley et al[9] conducted a retrospective study evaluating 1826 patients admitted to the ICU and reported a significant increase in mortality related to glycemic levels, reaching 42.5% in patients with higher mean glucose levels (> 300 mg/dL).
-These results are consistent with other studies, which also has shown that hyperglycemia is a marker of mortality in the ICU[1,14].
+These results are consistent with those from other studies, which also have shown that hyperglycemia is a marker of mortality in the ICU[1,14].

-Hypoglycemia on the other hand is also an important contributing factor for mortality in critically ill patients.
-Many trials have tested the effectiveness of TGC and have shown it to be a risk factor to develop hypoglycemia (BG < 40 mg/dL), and a powerful marker for mortality and was found to be superior to hyperglycemia[6-8,15].
-For example, hypoglycemia in intensive insulin therapy (IIT) was 6-fold more common in patients with more liberal glycemic control[2,16].
+Hypoglycemia, on the other hand, is also an important contributing factor for mortality in critically ill patients.
+Many trials have tested the effectiveness of TGC and have shown it to be a risk factor for developing hypoglycemia (BG < 40 mg/dL) as well as a powerful marker for mortality; it was also found to be superior to hyperglycemia[6-8,15].
+For example, hypoglycemia in intensive insulin therapy (IIT) was found to be 6-fold more common in patients with more liberal glycemic control[2,16].

 METHODS